kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_09_back_door.md

 Chapter 10 explores **"Spicing It Up"** — fantasies, toys, and novelty that keep desire alive for decades.

 Ready to add some flavor? 🌶️

+---

+## Quiz

+Question: Is consent especially important for anal sex?
+Answer: Yes

+Question: Does anal sex require more preparation and lubrication than vaginal sex?
+Answer: Yes

+Question: Is it okay to say no to anal sex if you're not comfortable?
+Answer: Yes

+Question: Can anal sex cause pain if not done carefully?
+Answer: Yes

+Question: Should couples go slowly and communicate during anal intimacy?
+Answer: Yes